TakanariShimbo/TakanariShimbo.github.io/README.md

 https://takanarishimbo.github.io/

-Developed by Vite + React + Tailwind
+This is developed by Vite + React + Tailwind.

 ![VITExREACTxTAILWIND](/README/vite-react-tailwind.png)